NCAR/python-tutorial/source/tutorials/yourfirst.rst

 .. seealso::

-   You can watch a video recording of `Part III <https://drive.google.com/file/d/1eyPn_GXmvKlWe-e7p97HxS4bRbsTbvyI/view?usp=sharing>`_ of this tutorial online.
+   You can watch a video recording of `Part III <https://drive.google.com/file/d/1eyPn_GXmvKlWe-e7p97HxS4bRbsTbvyI/view?usp=sharing>`_ of this tutorial online, and we have a write-up of the `question and answer session following Part III, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-3/>`_.

 ..